3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 ## Set up the course fork

-1.**Create a fork** of the original etrainee respotitory, choose an appropriate name according to your needs as it's going to be publicly visible.
+1. **Create a fork** of the original etrainee respotitory, choose an appropriate name according to your needs as it's going to be publicly visible.
 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project and without being affected by the changes made in the original project.